Yasmine-sakr/HackMate-AI/README.md

     ```

 3.  **Configure GEMINI API Key:**
-    Create a `.env` file in the root directory of the project and add your GEMINI APIkey:
+    Create a `.env` file in the root directory of the project and add your GEMINI API key:
     ```
     VITE_GEMINI_API_KEY=YOUR_GEMINI_API_KEY_HERE
     ```